 Formerly known as the St. Francis Retreat House in Oak Brook, Illinois, Mayslake Ministries is a lay led 501.c.3 Catholic/Christian Not-for Profit Spirituality Center founded by Fr.
 Jonathan Foster, OFM, in 1991 as a “retreat house without walls.”
 Since 1991, Mayslake Ministries has served the spiritual needs of Christian/Catholic adult men and women from all walks of life, providing multiple spiritual opportunities for people who seek a deeper relationship with Jesus Christ.
-Our programs and services include:
+Our programs and services are sanctioned by the Archdiocese of Chicago, the Dioceses of Joliet and Rockford, IL and include:

 Here’s what some people had to say about our programs this past year: